Legacy Walking Adventure in Italy

 Today’s walk is through the Tuscan hills—like walking should be!
 We’ll have our legs under us by now, and the hills will barely slow us down.
 Graveled lanes and paths guide our way, and we will pass by a lovely public park.
 Traveling through Bagnio Vignoni, we’ll see the thermal spa with the reservoir holding sulphurous water.
 Once in Gallina, we’ll take time to rest and eat in the local restaurants before the walk to Radicofani.

 Walking to Radicofani starts with paths and grassy tracks through fields and hillsides.
 The route crosses many small rivers, all the while taking in the incredible sight of the varied terrain, which is something to behold before taking the uphill route into Radicofani.
 The town is placed on top of a hill, with a striking view of the surrounding area.
 We’ll take time to see Radicofani main attraction – the Rocca (castle) – and the Romanesque church of Santa Agatha once we’ve taken a breather, and a glass of wine, after the walk.

-We’ll leave on this morning, April 12, to shuttle to airports or other transportation, depending on your itinerary.
+We’ll have breakfast, say our goodbye’s and shuttle to airports or other destinations, depending on your itinerary.